redhat-developer/odo/docs/operator-hub.md

     $ odo service list
     ```

-# Linking an odo component with an Operator backed service
+## Linking an odo component with an Operator backed service

-Linking a component to a service means, in simplest terms, to make a service usable from the component.
+Linking a component to a service means, in simplest terms, to make a service usable from the component. odo uses [Service Binding Operator v0.3.0](https://github.com/redhat-developer/service-binding-operator/tree/v0.3.0) to provide the linking feature.
+Please refer [this document](install-service-binding-operator.adoc) to install it on OpenShift or Kubernetes.

-For example, once you link an EtcdCluster service with your nodejs application, you can use (or, interact with) the EtcdCluster from within your node app.
+For example, once you link an EtcdCluster service with your Node.js application, you can use (or, interact with) the EtcdCluster from within your node app.
 The way odo facilitates linking is by making sure that specific environment variables from the pod in which the service is running are configured in the pod of the component as well.

 After having created a service using either of the two approaches discussed above, we can now connect an odo component with the service thus created.